Commencal Ramones 16″

-Recommendation: Highly Recommended
+RATING: Highly Recommended

-Seat Height: 20.5" – 24"
+SEAT HEIGHT: 20.5" – 24"

-Weight: 17.8 lb.
+WEIGHT: 17.8 lb.

-Brakes: Dual Hand
+Dual Hand (No Coaster)

-Norco Samurai 16 vs. Commencal Ramones 16
+Norco Samurai 16 vs. Commencal Ramones 16 Comparison Review

 Kelly from Haven Outdoors authored this review for Two Wheeling Tots.
 Kelly is an avid mountain biker and a father of four and certainly knows his way around bikes and kids.

 As a certified grown-up old guy with four kids of my own, I thought it would be pretty easy to write up a simple review on a couple of bikes for 4 to 6-year old kids.
-However getting feedback on how a bike rides from your 5-year-old can be like asking your great grandma to explain how to restart her computer or getting a cat to learn how to sit, stay or beg.
+However getting feedback on how a bike rides from your 5-year-old can be like asking your great-grandma to explain how to restart her computer or getting a cat to learn how to sit, stay or beg.
 As I’ve watched my 5-year-old son ride these two bikes I’ve figured out how to pick out certain things just by watching him ride.
 Fairly quickly I have seen him start to play favorites of the two bikes.
-I’m not sure if some of that has to do with the fact that his cousin, uncle, brother and I all own Commencal bikes, if he actually feels better on it, or maybe he just likes the neon red color?
+I’m not sure if some of that has to do with the fact that his cousin, uncle, brother and I all own Commencal bikes if he actually feels better on it, or maybe he just likes the neon red color?

 From looking at the numbers, I think I am beginning to see why he is more comfortable on the Commencal over the Norco.
 First off the Commencal is a bit lighter, at a weighed 17.3 lbs. vs. the Norco’s weight of 17.8 according to my scale at home.
 Also, the chain stays are shorter, the stand over height is lower, the reach is a bit longer, the bottom bracket sits lower and it has a wider stance (q-Factor).
 These are all ingredients that are being put into a lot of the modern trail bikes these days.
 Having ridden bikes with these features I can say for myself that all of these things add up to a bike that is very confidence inspiring, stable, snappy and overall easier to ride.
 Cruising the streets around the neighborhood this is not as apparent, but once he hits the single track this all becomes more apparent.
 The dirt trails he is riding are beginner to very intermediate level with rollers, small berms, and small rocks and roots.
 The shorter chain stays keep the bike snappy and aid in cornering and keeping the little 16-inch bike quite maneuverable.
-With a lower standover, low bottom bracket and wider stance he has more confidence keeping his center of gravity lower.
+With a lower standover, low bottom bracket and wider stance he has more confidence in keeping his center of gravity lower.
 I have noticed him open up with more speed on the downhill sections on the Commencal.